Core Idea

 - Technical depth with cultivating team autonomy

-- Making decisive choices while remaining open to alternative perspectives
+- Making decisive choices while remaining open to alternatives

 The Four Cs of Architectural Leadership: